mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ### Big O notation
 While it makes intuitive sense that it's easier to dig a hole with a shovel than a hammer, how do we quantify the difference in performance?
 Timing how long it takes to dig is a good metric, but we'd probably want something like _seconds per cubic foot_ to account for holes of different sizes.

-This only gets us part of the way, though $-$ how do we account for differences in shovels, or the people doing the digging?
+This only gets us part of the way, though $-$ how do we account for shovels that are different sizes, or the people doing the digging?
 A bodybuilder with a hammer can dig a hole faster than a toddler with a shovel, but that doesn't mean the hammer is a better digging tool.

 <center>
 <img src="{{  site.baseurl }}/images/computer_science/big-o.png" height="80%" width="80%">
 </center>

-In computer terms, these two considerations can be reframed as **_the amount of data_** being processed, and **_the machine you're using._** When comparing data structures $-$ and the algorithms with which we interact with them $-$ we want a metric that measures how long an operation will take for a given amount of data, independent of what machine you're using.
-We want to say, for example, how long it would take to retrieve a random element from a data structure, as a function of how much data that structure is holding, regardless of what computer we use.
+In computer terms, these two considerations can be reframed as **_the amount of data_** being processed, and **_the machine being using._** When comparing how well a data structure performs some operation $-$ like storing new data or retrieving a requested element $-$ we need a metric that measures how long an operation takes for a given amount of data, independent of what machine we use.

+We want to be able to say, for example, how long it would take to retrieve a random element from an array versus binary search tree, as a function of how much data the array or tree holds, regardless of what computer we use.

-To do this, we can turn to [**Big O notation**](https://en.wikipedia.org/wiki/Big_O_notation) to quantify how long an operation on a given data structure takes $-$ or how much memory it requires $-$ as a function of the amount of data processed.
-The notation is $O(.)$, with the period replaced by how the
+To do this, we can turn to [**Big O notation**](https://en.wikipedia.org/wiki/Big_O_notation) to quantify how long an operation on a given data structure takes $-$ or how much memory it requires.
+Specifically, we care about the _worst case scenario_: accessing a requested element that happens to be the last one in the list, for example.
+By using the upper bound of how much time an operation requires for different data structures, we can be confident in one being better than the other.

-An algorithm that takes 1 step for every element of data, for example, would have $O(n)$ time complexity: the amount of time for the algorithm to run is a linear function of the amount of data.
-Here's an example of such an algorithm.
+Here's an example of an algorithm with $O(n)$ time complexity.
+Displaying every element in a Python `list` takes more time depending on how many elements there are in the list.
+Specifically, the time it takes _grows linearly_: if you double the number of elements your list has, it will take double the time to print each element.

 {% include header-python.html %}
 ```python